On the category of finitely presented mod $p$ representations of $GL_2(F)$: Introduction

 \section{Introduction}

-Let $\FF$ be a field of characteristic $p$.
-If $H$ is a locally profinite group, let $\Cc_{\FF}(H)$ be the category of smooth representations of $G$ over $\FF$.
+Let $\FF$ be a finite field of characteristic $p$.
+If $G$ is a locally profinite topological group, let $\Cc_{\FF}(G)$ be the category of smooth representations of $G$ over $\FF$.
+Throughout this paper, if $K$ is an open subgroup of such a group $G$ then $\ind_K^G$ denotes induction with compact support modulo $K$.

-\begin{definition} Let $V$ be a smooth $\FF$-representation of a locally profinite group $H$ with centre $Z$.
-Then $V$ is: \begin{enumerate} \item \textbf{finitely generated} if for some compact open subgroup $K$ of $H$ there is a surjection for a smooth finite-dimensional $\FF$-representation $W$ of $KZ$; \item \textbf{finitely presented} if for some compact open subgroup $K$ of $H$ there is an exact sequence
+\begin{definition} Let $V$ be a smooth $\FF$-representation of a locally profinite group $G$.
+Then $V$ is: \begin{enumerate} \item \textbf{finitely generated} if for some compact open subgroup $K$ of $G$ there is a surjection of $\FF[G]$-modules for a smooth finite-dimensional $\FF$-representation $W$ of $K$; \item \textbf{finitely presented} if for some compact open subgroups $K_1$, $K_2$ of $G$ there is an exact sequence